Metoclopramide: Mechanism of action

 The gastroprokinetic activity of metoclopramide is mediated by muscarinic activity, D2 receptor antagonist activity, and 5-HT4 receptor agonist activity.
 The gastroprokinetic effect itself may also contribute to the antiemetic effect.
 Metoclopramide also increases the tone of the lower esophageal sphincter.

-Metoclopramide might influence on mood because of its blockade action on 5-HT4 and 5-HT3.
+Metoclopramide might influence mood because of its antagonistic blockade on 5-HT3 and agonistic (activating) action on 5-HT4.

+While muscarinic receptors affect gastrointestinal motility, metoclopramide's prokinetic effects are not primarily due to direct muscarinic receptor activity.
+Instead, they result from its actions on 5-HT4 and D2 receptors.

+Pharmacokinetics

+CYP2D6 metabolizes metoclopramide, a reversible inhibitor, but not inactivator, of CYP2D6.
+The major metabolites of metoclopramide are N-hydroxylation and N-deethylation by all common CYP enzymes.

 Chemistry

 Metoclopramide is a substituted benzamide; cisapride and mosapride are structurally related.

 History

 Metoclopramide was first described by Louis Justin-Besançon and Charles Laville in 1964, while working to improve the anti-dysrhythmic properties of procainamide.
 That research project also produced the product sulpiride.
 The first clinical trials were published by Tourneu et al. in 1964 and by Boisson and Albot in 1966.
-Justin-Besançon and Laville worked for Laboratoires Delagrange and that company introduced the drug as Primperan in 1964.
+Justin-Besançon and Laville worked for Laboratoires Delagrange and that company introduced the drug Primperan in 1964.
 Laboratoires Delagrange was acquired by Synthelabo in 1991 which eventually became part of Sanofi.

 A.H.
 Robins introduced the drug in the US under the brand name Reglan in 1979 as an injectable and an oral form was approved in 1980. in 1989 A.H.
 Robins was acquired by American Home Products, which changed its name to Wyeth in 2002.

-The drugs were initially used to control nausea for people with severe headaches or migraines, and later uses for nausea caused by radiation therapy and chemotherapy, and later yet for treating nausea caused by anesthesia.
+The drugs were initially used to control nausea for people with severe headaches or migraines, and later used for nausea caused by radiation therapy and chemotherapy, and later yet for treating nausea caused by anesthesia.
 In the US the injectable form was labelled for chemotherapy-induced nausea and the oral form was eventually labelled for gastroesophageal reflux disease.

 It became widely used in the 1980s, becoming the most commonly used drug to treat anesthesia-induced nausea and for treating gastritis in emergency rooms.

 The first generics were introduced in 1985.